-- 1) The final exam worth 50% of the final mark and recoverable if the student fails the course. - 2) The oral presentation of the first draft of the course project worth 15% of the final mark, which is not recoverable as it takes place in class. - 3) The written final course project worth 35% of the final mark and recoverable if the student fails the course.
+- 1) The final exam is worth 50% of the final mark and recoverable if the student fails the course. - 2) The take-home exam is worth 15% and is not recoverable if the student fails the course.

+3) The oral presentation of the first draft of the course project worth 10% of the final mark, which is not recoverable if the student fails the course.

+4) The written final course project worth 25% of the final mark and recoverable if the student fails the course.